return to news

 Under the GST reforms 2025, many daily-use items used by Indian households are expected to get cheaper by Diwali this year.

-The new GST reforms are expected to be implemented by Diwali this year, as announced by Prime Minister Narendra Modi on Independence Day.
+GST reforms: The new GST reforms are set to be implemented much before Diwali, from September 22, 2025.
+The decision to reform the current GST system was earlier announced by Prime Minister Narendra Modi on Independence Day.

 Under the new rules, the centre has proposed to simplify the GST structure by keeping only two tax slabs: 5% for essential goods and 18% for standard goods and services.
 Further, it has been suggested to levy 40% on demerit (luxury and sin) goods.
 Currently, there are four slabs: 5%, 12%, 18% and 28%.